 Imagine two ways to test conformity.
 In the first, participants press a computer key after seeing words on a computer screen.
 In the second, participants blatantly lie, sabotaging performance on a trivially easy task to answer similarly to others (Asch, 1963).
 Although both methods are scientifically valid, there is a reason the second is immortalized in textbooks.
-It makes participants experience the phenomenon first-hand; it compels subjective experience.
+It makes participants experience the phenomenon firsthand; it compels subjective experience.
 Experimental paradigms with powerful participant experiences also make for good journal articles, because they provide an immersive narrative for the reader.
 It is impossible not to empathize with Milgram's participant, who "at one point, pushed his fist into his forehead and muttered: 'Oh God, let's stop it.'
-And yet he continued to respond to every word of the experiment and obeyed to the end. (p.
-377, Milgram, 1963)"
+And yet he continued to respond to every word of the experiment and obeyed to the end" (Milgram, 1963, p.
+377).

 Beyond evoking the experience associated with a phenomenon, don't be afraid to make experiments generally curious, bizarre, and outlandish.
-Like the ideas behind the experiments, we try to make our experiments themselves interesting, using Ouija boards and self-injuring smock-weary assistants to study free will (Wegner, Sparrow, & Winerman, 2004; Wegner & Wheatley, 1999), putters and pendulums to study mental control (Wegner, Ansfield, & Pilloff, 1998), games of footsies to study secret relationships (Wegner, Lane, & Dimitri, 1994), creepy humanoid robots to study mind perception (Gray & Wegner, 2012), pornography and torture to study moral typecasting (Gray, Knobe, Sheskin, Bloom, & Barrett, 2011; Gray & Wegner, 2010), and massage chairs and electric shocks to study dyadic completion (Gray & Wegner, 2008; Gray, 2012).
+Like the ideas behind the experiments, we try to make our experiments themselves interesting, using Ouija boards and self-injuring smock-weary assistants to study free will (Wegner, Sparrow, & Winerman, 2004; Wegner & Wheatley, 1999), putters and pendulums to study mental control (Wegner, Ansfield, & Pilloff, 1998), games of footsie to study secret relationships (Wegner, Lane, & Dimitri, 1994), creepy humanoid robots to study mind perception (K. Gray & Wegner, 2012), pornography and torture to study moral typecasting (K. Gray, Knobe, Sheskin, Bloom, & Barrett, 2011; K. Gray & Wegner, 2010), and massage chairs and electric shocks to study dyadic completion (K. Gray, 2012; K. Gray & Wegner, 2008).
 Even if these paradigms had failed to reveal scientific truths, they would have succeeded at being engaging for participants.
-Compelling studies are more difficult to orchestrate, of course, but are usually worth the cost: engaged participants not only make for engaged readers, but also for more valid results (Aronson, Wilson, & Brewer, 1998).
+Compelling studies are more difficult to orchestrate, of course, but are usually worth the cost: engaged participants make not only for engaged readers but also for more valid results (Aronson, Wilson, & Brewer, 1998).